SylvainMontagny/STM32F446_FromScratch/README.md

 5. Add Drivers folder in your project.

 For the compilation process:
-1. Add the following folder to your include Path (right click > "Add to include Path"), otherwise, the compiler won't find the header files.
+1. Add the following folders to your include Path.
+On each folder, right click, then "Add to include Path", otherwise, the compiler won't find the header files.
-	* Drivers/CMSIS/ST/STM32F4xx/Include
+	* Drivers/CMSIS/Device/ST/STM32F4xx/Include
 	* Drivers/CMSIS/Include
 	* Inc
 2. The folder Src/ is sometimes "exclude from build".
 We need to include it to the compilation process.
 Right clic on the folder > C/C++ build > Uncheck the box "Exclude from buid".